2019 Dayton shooting

-On August 4, 2019, 24-year-old Connor Betts shot and killed nine people, including his transgender brother, and wounded 17 others near the entrance of the Ned Peppers Bar in the Oregon District of Dayton, Ohio.
+On August 4, 2019, 24-year-old Connor Betts shot and killed nine people, including his brother, and wounded 17 others near the entrance of the Ned Peppers Bar in the Oregon District of Dayton, Ohio, United States.
 Betts was fatally shot by responding police officers 32 seconds after the first shots were fired.
 A total of 27 people were taken to area hospitals.
+It is the deadliest mass shooting to occur in Ohio since the 1975 Easter Sunday Massacre.

 A search of the shooter's home found evidence that showed an interest in violence and mass shootings and that he had expressed a desire to commit one.
-Despite describing himself as a leftist and voicing his support for Antifa, a preliminary assessment did not indicate that Betts had a racial or political motive.
+He considered himself a leftist and voiced his support for Antifa; a preliminary assessment did not indicate that Betts had a racial or political motive.
 The attack occurred just 13 hours after a mass shooting in El Paso, Texas.